monadicus/snarkops/snops_book/user_guide/README.md

 - How to set up an Environment.
 - How to deploy the tools.
-- How to run enviroments of various kinds.
+- How to run environments of various kinds.
-- CLI documenation.
+- CLI documentation.